U.S. House launches new panel to examine military quality of life, with Don Bacon as chair

 Now the Nebraska Republican is the chair of a new House Armed Services Committee panel charged with finding ways of improving the quality of life for military service members.

-Bacon and the panel’s ranking Democrat, Rep. Chrissy Houlahan of Pennsylvania, announced the formal launch of the Quality of Life Panel at a press briefing Wednesday in Washington D.C.
+Bacon and the panel’s ranking Democrat, Rep. Chrissy Houlahan of Pennsylvania, announced the formal launch of the Quality of Life Panel at a press briefing Wednesday, June 14, in Washington, D.C.

 “If we can’t get the right quality of life, we’re not going to be able to recruit and retain (service members),” Bacon said.